ghostdevv/website/src/content/blog/self-hosting-dns.md

 ## My Requirements

-In my opinion the **bare minimum** a custom DNS resolver needs to do in order to make more sense than just sending requests to [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/make-api-requests/), [quad9](https://www.quad9.net/service/service-addresses-and-features), or [Mullvad](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls) directly is as follows:
+In my opinion, the **bare minimum** a custom DNS resolver needs to do in order to make more sense than just sending requests to [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/make-api-requests/), [quad9](https://www.quad9.net/service/service-addresses-and-features), or [Mullvad](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls) directly is as follows:

 -   Custom blocking lists for spammy/malicious/invasive domains (e.g. [oisd](https://oisd.nl/))
 -   Recursively forward requests to your choice of DNS provider (e.g 1.1.1.1)